MartyC-137/martyc-137.github.io/_posts/2023-02-25-data-eng-devcontainer.md

   - VS Code
   - GitHub
 ---
 I recently discovered [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), which allows you to open a directory inside of a Docker container and use it as a complete development environment in [Visual Studio Code](https://code.visualstudio.com/) or [GitHub Codespaces](https://github.com/features/codespaces).
-Configuring an environment and installing all of the required dependencies for a project can be exceedingly difficult, so I thought it would be great to set up a reproducible environment for my data engineering projects
+Configuring an environment and installing all of the required dependencies for a project can be exceedingly difficult, so I thought it would be great to set up a reproducible environment for my data engineering projects.

 Specifically, setting up [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup) for Snowflake peaked my interest in Dev Containers - it requires Python 3.8, Anaconda, and the [Snowpark Python Package](https://pypi.org/project/snowflake-snowpark-python/).
 Its fairly straightforward to set the above environment up, but after you do it a few times, you start to wonder if theres a better way.
 Turns out there is :smiley: Any time you start a new project, you can simply copy over your devcontainer to configure your environment.

 This Dev Container has a data engineering flavour - It likely won't suit all of your needs but hopefully it will be a great starting point for you.

 Dev Containers require you to have [Docker](https://www.docker.com/products/docker-desktop/) installed OR use [GitHub Codespaces](https://github.com/features/codespaces).
 Codespaces is now free for individual use (60 hours/month) and is worth checking out if you haven't tried it.
 It is basically a cloud version of VS Code that uses GitHub's compute resources, which can be scaled if you need a more powerful virtual machine.
-[Here](https://github.blog/2023-02-28-10-things-you-didnt-know-you-could-do-with-github-codespaces/) is a great blog post of some of the benefits offered by GitHub Codespaces
+[Here](https://github.blog/2023-02-28-10-things-you-didnt-know-you-could-do-with-github-codespaces/) is a great blog post of some of the benefits offered by GitHub Codespaces.

 ## Getting Started